 English EAL/D is designed for students from diverse non-English speaking, Aboriginal or Torres Strait Islander backgrounds as designated by the course entry requirements.
 The students engage in a variety of language learning experiences to develop and consolidate their use, understanding and appreciation of Standard Australian English to enhance their personal, social, educational and vocational lives.
 The students learn to respond to and compose a wide variety of texts in a range of situations in order to be effective, creative and confident communicators.

 Year 11 Course:

-• Students will study four modules, they are: "Language and Texts in Context", "Close Study of Text" and "Text and Society"
+• students will study the modules, Language and Texts in Context, Close Study of Text and Text and Society.

 Year 12 HSC Course: